thatkidsampson/thatkidsampson/README.md

 👨‍💻 I mostly write workflows to streamline data handling, automate analyses, programme liquid handling and interact with lab notebooks.

 🚀 Looking to expand on this experience.

+💾 Currently updating this repo with a few code examples.